 There are so many to choose from but I guess some of my fondest memories were as a boarder and the silly things you do to occupy your time.
 Once, in the middle of the night on Midsummer Night we snuck out, onto the lawn, to taste the midnight dew.
 The girls from my year are going to laugh at this memory because every time we talk about it now we’re like, “Oh my God, we were such geeks!”

 How and how often do you keep in touch with girls from your cohort?

-There were forty in my year and through various networks we are all still in contact with one another.
+I am still in contact with everyone from my Year group through various networks.
 I am still in close contact with six other people, and Luce Holden was even my maid of honour.

 Looking ahead, what are your hopes for the future?

 To be honest, I don’t know.
 I think because of my background I’ve generally just taken each step one at a time.
 Career-wise I’m working towards becoming a breast surgeon and I’ve done my PhD research in the subject.
 But where I’m going to live, what hospital I’m going to be in, all of that other stuff – I have no idea!
 I’ve had to adapt to many different environments, and my ability to do this is largely due to earlier experiences of just having to make do with where you are.
 It actually works out well because you learn that you can be happy in most environments if you have the right mindset.
 And I definitely owe that to The Mount.

 I genuinely loved my time at The Mount.
 My husband always laughs about it.
 We visited The Mount a couple of years ago, with my friend Luce.
 We met Mrs Thompson and she remembered us.
 My husband was like, “This is madness.
 You guys are in your 30s and you’re going back to your school and your teachers remember you.”
 I think that’s a real testament.
 It was an important place for all of us.
 That’s where we kind of figured things out for ourselves and it was safe to do so.
 And we made friends for life.